Obamacare Income Limits 2026: Subsidy Ranges & Real Examples

 What if your income is too high?

-If you are well above 400% FPL and live in a low-cost market, you may not see a subsidy because your unsubsidized premium is already below 8.5% of your income.
-That is fine — the plans are still available, the pre-existing condition protections still apply, and you still have access to the ten essential health benefits.
-You just pay the full sticker price.
+If you are firmly above 400% FPL, the plans are still available, the pre-existing condition protections still apply, and you still have access to the ten essential health benefits.
+You just pay the full sticker price — so it is worth comparing Bronze and Silver tiers carefully.

 Family size matters — confirm yours